cms-analysis/HiggsAnalysis-CombinedLimit/CITATION.md

 ```

 ## Specific method or Models
-Some models or methods should cite the original article.
-A collection of them is avaible in the documentation http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/
+A list of publication to the models and method we use is available in the documentation http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/part4/usefullinks/#citations
-or in the model files, from which the model is derived.